Universal few-body physics in a harmonic trap: Introduction

 \section{Introduction}

 Few-body systems close to the unitary limit show interesting universal properties.
 In the 2-body system, the scattering amplitude saturates the unitarity bound from conservation of probability.
 Such systems are characterized by a scattering length $a$ that is much larger than the typical range of the interaction $r_0$ and $a$ is the only relevant length scale at low energies.
 If $a$ is positive, two particles of mass $m$ form a shallow dimer with energy $E_2 \approx -{\hbar^2}/{(m a^2)}\,$, independent of the mechanism responsible for the large scattering length.
-Examples for such shallow dimer states are the deuteron in nuclear physics, the $^4$He dimer in atomic physics, and possibly the new charmonium state $X(3872)$ in particle physics \cite{Braaten:2004rn,Hammer:2010kp}.
+Examples for such shallow dimer states are the deuteron in nuclear physics, the $^4$He dimer in atomic physics, cold atoms close to a Feshbach resonance, and possibly the new charmonium state $X(3872)$ in particle physics \cite{Braaten:2004rn,Hammer:2010kp}.

 In the 3-body system, an additional length scale $1/\kappa_*$ is generated by the Efimov effect \cite{Efimov-70}.
 If at least two of the three pairs of particles have a large scattering length $|a| \gg r_0$, the Efimov effect can occur.
 In the limit $1/a \to 0$, there are infinitely many 3-body bound states with an accumulation point at the 3-body scattering threshold.
 These Efimov states or trimers have a geometric spectrum \cite{Efimov-70}: